NORTHEAST WILDERNESS TRUST

 The Northeast Wilderness Trust established the Preserve in 2018, and has been working to re-wild the land and connect students and residents with wilderness.
-The Preserve sits in Kingston, MA at the northern reaches of the Atlantic Coastal Pine Barrens.
+The Preserve is about a half-hour south of Boston in Kingston, MA , and sits at the northernmost reaches of the Atlantic Coastal Pine Barrens.
 This forest type is globally rare, and found only in New Jersey, Long Island, and Southeastern Massachusetts and its islands.
 The Pine Barrens are dominated by pitch pine and black, white, and red oak trees.

 South of Route 44, the 322-acre Muddy Pond Wilderness Preserve is one of the remaining pieces of a forest that was once vast and unbroken.
 Today, the Pine Barrens are small, separated parcels.
 And as the forest habitat disappears, so do the opportunities for people to connect with nature and experience the native landscape.

-Muddy Pond offers a redeeming glimmer of hope in that patches of these forests do still exist; they are not yet gone forever.
-The Preserve is open to the public for low-impact recreation such as hiking, bird-watching, fishing, and nature study.
+Muddy Pond offers a redeeming glimmer of hope in that patches of these forests do still exist; they are not gone forever.
+The Preserve is open to the public for low-impact recreation such as hiking, bird-watching, photography, and nature study.

 Within the Preserve, the nearby hum of traffic is muffled by songs of frogs, birds, or crickets.
 In early spring, amphibians lay their eggs, wildflowers blossom, and turtles dig nests.
 Through the summer, rare and endangered plants found only in this kind of ecosystem emerge from the waters of Muddy Pond.
 They bloom as fall sets in, while birds stop by for a rest as they migrate south.

-Falconeiri works with residents to haul out trash, shut down old trails, and hang signs.
-More than 75 students have joined Northeast Wilderness Trust to lend a hand and enjoy the outdoors.
-Teenagers are becoming familiar with this native habitat as they gather data for biology class.
+Falconeiri works with residents to haul out trash, retire old trails, and install signs.
+More than 75 students have joined Northeast Wilderness Trust to lend a hand and connect with the landscape.
+Teenagers are becoming familiar with the native habitat of their region as they gather data for biology class.
 Dozens of adults have joined hikes and volunteer days, too.

-These citizens are redefining the relationship between people and the environment.
+These citizens are demonstrating rewilding in action by cultivating relationships to place founded in care, wonder, and respect.
 Rather than treating the land as a resource to be used and extracted, they approach it as a source of knowledge, excitement, and beauty.